Druspect/druspect/README.md

 # Hello World! 👋

 I'm Druspect — a systems analyst, automation engineer, geologist and passionate learner.
 I am currently diving into seismic stratigraphic interpretation using machine learning algorithms and applied AI research with HPC resources.
+Im also moonlighting for Blind Algorithms, a non-profit i started with my friends to delivery quality audio based functional computing environments untilizing open-source technologies and software.

 ## About Me 🚀